 The total biomass of the herb layer is usually very low (◘ Fig. I-30), but it converts rapidly.
 Shoots and roots do not react in the same way every year, depending on the water and nutrient supply, as ◘ Fig. I-31 shows.
 The number of shoots also varies greatly from year to year (► Fig. I-31).
 The herb layer can adapt very quickly to changing conditions.

 In mast years, such as 1971, however, the number of beech seedlings is also very high, but then declines very sharply over the next few years.
-The few (of one million beech seedlings perhaps 0.1 to 1 seedlings) that remain, however, are sufficient to ensure a new generation of trees.
+The few (from one million beech nuts perhaps 0.1 to 1 seedlings and young plants grow) that remain, however, are sufficient to ensure a new generation of trees.

-For many species of the herbaceous layer in the forest, light enjoyment has been determined.
-They have a light enjoyment maximum (Lmax) because they are not found in full daylight, and a light enjoyment minimum (Lmin) because they avoid the deepest forest shade.
+For many species of the herbaceous layer in the forest, illumination values have been determined.
+They have a illuminationmaximum (Lmax) because they are not found in full daylight, and a illuminationminimum (Lmin) because they avoid the deepest forest shade.
 Example of the two limits in % of daylight are: Lamium maculatum 67 to 12%, Lathyrus vernus 33 to 20%, Geranium robertianum 74 to 4%, Prenanthes purpurea 10 to 5% (sterile to 3%).

 Fig. I-30 Changes in above- and belowground biomass of the herb layer in the beech forest in Solling, in 1969 and 1970.
 In 1970, the growing season started later and the year was rainier (modified after Ellenberg et al. 1986).